simonambridge/chartDSE/README.md

 </pre>

 ##Compaction History
-Test the system.compaction_history interface:
+Test the system.compaction_history interface - json data is returned:
 ![alt text] (https://raw.githubusercontent.com/simonambridge/chartDSE/master/compaction_history.png)

 ##Sensor Data
-Test the custom sparksensordata.sensordata interface:
+Test the custom sparksensordata.sensordata interface - json data is returned:
 ![alt text] (https://raw.githubusercontent.com/simonambridge/chartDSE/master/sensordata.png)

 #Test The Chart Pages
+These are HTML pages that call the ReST interfaces and contain scripts to build d3 charts to display the data.
+These are in ./public

 ##Simple d3 Chart
+This contains a simple demo to build a bar chart, plus links to the ReST interfaces for the two tables.
+THere is also a button showing how to link to another static HTML psge.
 ![alt text] (https://raw.githubusercontent.com/simonambridge/chartDSE/master/chart_html.png)

 ##Time Series Data
-Test the simple time series data chart:
+This takes the sensor data in the sparksensordata.sensordata table and displays it in a time series line graph.
 ![alt text] (https://raw.githubusercontent.com/simonambridge/chartDSE/master/simplechart_html.png)